Dynamic Correlation as an Incentive Device: A proof sketch

 Consider next the intermediate-utility region $(U^I, U^R]$.
-This corresponds to part 2 of both \cref{prop:main} and \cref{prop:F}.
-Here, acceptance and effort are recommended with probability one without violating any constraint in \eqref{eq:programmain}.
-The strict monotonicity and strict concavity of $F$ follow because in this region, a higher worker utility $U$ delays future rejections (which must happen when the worker's utility is low enough given his promise-keeping constraint) that give clients zero payoffs but speeds entry to the high-utility region, on which shirking occurs but the clients receive positive expected payoffs except when $U=\bar U$ at which they receive zero expected payoff.
+This corresponds to part 2 of both propositions.
+Here, unlike in the high-utility region, acceptance and effort can be, and indeed are, recommended with probability one.
+The strict monotonicity and strict concavity of $F$ follow because here, a higher worker utility $U$ delays future rejections (which happens with positive probability when the worker's utility is low enough given his promise-keeping constraint) that give clients zero payoffs but speeds entry to the high-utility region, on which shirking takes place with positive probability, giving clients positive expected payoffs except at $U=\bar U$.
 The firm optimally picks future utility $U_{i,e,g}$ to match the average client's marginal gain $p F'(U_{i,e,g}) + (1-p)F'(U_{i,e,g} - x_\gd)$ with the shadow price $F'(U)$.
-The punishment after a bad output must be minimal because $F$ is strictly concave and so creating a larger spread between future worker utilities after good and bad outputs would only harm the average client's utility in \eqref{eq:programmain}.
-Part 2 of both \cref{prop:main} and \cref{prop:F} then follow.
+The strict concavity of $F$ at $U$ implies that the worker's utility improves upon a good output and falls upon a bad output.
+It also implies that the spread between future worker utilities after good and bad outputs must be minimal, as creating a larger spread would harm the average client's utility in \eqref{eq:programmain}.
+Part 2 of both propositions then follow.